Feminist theology: Islam

-Islamic feminism is a form of feminism concerned with the role of women in Islam.
-It aims for the full equality of all Muslims, regardless of gender, in public and private life.
+Islamic feminism is a feminist framework that engages Islamic texts and traditions to examine and challenge the roles of women, advocating for gender equality in both public and private life.
 Islamic feminists advocate women's rights, gender equality, and social justice grounded in an Islamic framework.
 Although rooted in Islam, the movement's pioneers have also utilized secular and non-Muslim feminist discourses and recognize the role of Islamic feminism as part of an integrated global feminist movement.
+Scholars have also emphasized the broader category of Muslim feminism.

-Advocates of the movement seek to highlight the deeply rooted teachings of equality in the Quran and encourage a questioning of the patriarchal interpretation of Islamic teaching through the Qur'an (holy book), hadith (sayings of Muhammad) and sharia (law) towards the creation of a more equal and just society.
-This is done through the advocation of the female autonomy in line with the guideline of the Qur'an.
-Feminist theologians like Azizah al-Hibri, professor of law at University of Richmond, founded KARAMAH: Muslim Women Lawyers for Human Rights.
-Feminist theology and Islam is also used to strengthen the spiritual connection to the women of Islam when they undergo severe trauma, to promote human rights especially those of women.
-Fatima Mernissi's book, The Forgotten Queens of Islam, is a crucial piece in feminist theology for Islam and how it relates to a non western state.
+Advocates of the movement seek to highlight the deeply rooted teachings of equality in the Quran and encourage critical re-examination of the patriarchal interpretation of Islamic teaching through the Qur'an (holy book), hadith (sayings of Muhammad) and sharia (law) towards a more accurate and equal interpretations of theological frameworks.
+This is done through the advocacy of female autonomy in line with the guideline of Qur’an and through reinterpretation of sacred texts.
+Feminist theologians argue that gender hierarchy is not inherent to the Qur’an itself, but rather emerges from historically patriarchal interpretations.
+For example, scholar Asma Barlas argues that inequalities in Islamic tradition stem not from the Qur’anic texts, but from later interpretations of both hadith and sharia which were shaped by a male dominated scholarly contexts.
+Similarly, Mahajbeen Dhala emphasizes that Fatima’s(daughter of prophet Muhammad) public sermon which was delivered in a male dominated context was a significant theological and political act, demonstrating how marginalized voices can challenge injustice.
+She further expands on how Fatima grounds her critique in Qur’anic principles of justice and moral responsibility.
+Through this sermon Fatima challenges emerging political authority and critiques the use of religious justification for power.
+This interpretation demonstrates how feminist theology in Islam draws on early textual traditions to contest gendered and political hierarchies.

+Feminist theologians like Azizah al-Hibri, professor of law at the University of Richmond, founded KARAMAH: Muslim Women Lawyers for Human Rights.
+Feminist theology and Islam is also used to strengthen the spiritual connection Muslim women when they undergo severe trauma, to promote human rights especially those of women.
+Fatima Mernissi's book, The Forgotten Queens of Islam, is a crucial contribution to Islamic feminist thought in its analysis of gender and power in non-Western contexts.

-Other theologists include Riffat Hassan, Amina Wadud, and Asma Barlas.
+Other theologians include Riffat Hassan, Amina Wadud, and Asma Barlas.

 This theology has been used to educate, re-frame religion, pose as a building block for peace, and the advancement of women's rights, in legislation and in society.
+More recent works have further expanded the field through approaches such as “Muslima theology” which emphasizes comparative feminist theology and interreligious dialogue.
+Scholars like Dr.Jerusha Tanner Rhodes highlight how Muslim women engage in theological interpretation across traditions, demonstrating that Islamic feminist theology is also part of a broader global feminist discourse.